TiborsHub/ShaderDebugger/Doc/Design.md

 		gl_FragColor = inspect_out
 	}

+Fragment shader with multiple invocations of a function

+	Multiple code paths to reach a target expression result from different invocations of a function To identify the correct invocation of a function a global unique invocation id is introduced and set just before the function is called.
+	This invocation id is tested inside the function so the assignment to the inspect output variable is done for the right invocation.

+	foo is inspect expression

+	bar()
+	{
+		...
+		foo = ...
+		...
+	}

+	main()
+	{
+		...
+		bar();
+		...
+		bar();
+	}

+	is modified to :

+	inspect_out;
+	uniform inspect_invocation_id;
+	uniform inspect_invocation_id_target;

+	bar()
+	{
+		...
+		foo = ...
+		if (inspect_invocation_id == inspect_invocation_id_target)
+		{
+			inspect_out = foo;
+		}
+		...
+	}

+	main()
+	{
+		...
+		inspect_invocation_id = 1;
+		bar();
+		...
+		inspect_invocation_id = 2;
+		bar();

+		gl_FragColor = inspect_out
+	}

 Generalization

-	Shader code exists of three different code structures : instruction sequence : linear list of instructions loop : repeated sequence based on a loop count branch : selects from different sequences based on a condition
+	Shader code exists of four different code structures types : instruction sequence : linear list of instructions loop : repeated sequence based on a loop count function : code section called from different locations conditional branch : a selection between multiple code sections based on a condition These code structures types can recursively contain each other.

+	A way to look at the shader state is this :
+	In a shader with no loops, function calls or branches the execution of the shader visits every node only once.
+	So every state of the shader corresponds to a unique location of a node in the tree.

+	If the tree contains a loop construct, an equivalent single node visiting tree can be constructed by inserting the loop body multiple times (inlining the loop).
+In this tree every statement corresponds with a unique location in the tree.
+	To keep track of the unique state in the original tree the tree location is not enough.
+It needs to be extended with the loop index for the nodes in the loop body.

+	If the tree contains a function and multiple invocations of this function, an equivalent single node visiting tree can be constructed by inserting the function body at every call site (inlining the function).
+In this tree every statement corresponds with a unique location in the tree.
+	To keep track of the unique state in the original tree, the tree location is not enough.
+It needs to be extended with the invocation id for the nodes in the function body.

-	To keep track of the state of a shader it is sufficient to store the static instruction index (= line nr if one instruction per line) and the value of every loop index and branch condition.
+	To keep track of the state of a shader it is sufficient to store the static instruction index (= line nr if one instruction per line) and the value of every loop index and function invocation id for the code sections where these loop indices and / or invocation ids are active.

-	Because recursion is not allowed the maximum depth of the call graph is fixed and can be derived from the static analysis of the ast.
-	And although the same instruction can be reached by different paths (because it is inside a loop or it is inside a function which has multiple invocation paths).
-These different paths always have a unique state of the branch conditions and/or loop counters higher up in the call graph.

-	The generalization of the above examples is this:
-	All possible unique paths through the shader code can be enumerated.
-	This can be done by adding a boolean variable for every binary branch and an execution instance counter for loops.
-In some cases there is a variable in the original shader which can be used (for instance the loop index variable).
 	These state variables should be at global scope.
 	If this proves to be problematic they could be defined in main() and passed on as extra variables.

-	To retrieve the correct value of the target expression the state of all these variables should be tested in the condition before the expression is stored in the output variable.
+	To retrieve the correct value of the target expression the state of all the active variables should be tested in the condition before the expression is stored in the output variable.
 	So the pseudo code fragment to store the target expression is like :

-	if (shader-state-set == target-shader-state-set)
+	if (active-shader-state-set == target-shader-state-set)
 	{
 		inspect-output = target-expression;
 	}

 	In the main() function the assignment is to the shader output variable instead of the inspect output variable.